Mosquitoes… — Robin Wils's website

 The United States suggested that insects can be genetically engineered.
 Technologies like CRISPR could create GMO “killer mosquitoes”.
 There is a lot of research going on around entomological warfare.

-There is no way to know what mosquitoes are after.
+There is no way easy to know what mosquitoes are exactly after.
 Some like sweat.
 Others are more attracted to body odors.
-Even genetics play a role according to studies.
-Some of them seem to be very attracted to people who drank beer.
+Genetics also play a role.
+Some of them seem to be attracted to people who drank beer.
 The amount of CO2 your body releases might be the greatest factor.

 Don’t let them in!